tmdarwen/AudioAnalysisTool/README.md

 ![The Audio Analysis Tool on MacOS](Documentation/Images/ScreenshotOnMacOS.png)

-Currently the Audio Analysis Tool's only feature is analyzing [audio transients](https://github.com/tmdarwen/AudioLib/blob/master/Documentation/TransientDetection.md).
-It allows key settings to be tweaked in attempt to improve the algorithm in certain situations.
-I have a number of other additional analysis features I plan on adding though.
+Currently the Audio Analysis Tool's only feature is analyzing audio transients.
+A detailed description of my transient detection algorithm can be found [here](https://github.com/tmdarwen/AudioLib/blob/master/Documentation/TransientDetection.md).
+The Audio Analysis Tool allows key transient detection settings to be tweaked in attempt to improve the transient detection results under various conditions.
+I plan on adding additional audio analysis features in the near future.